Tesla balks at touch screen recall, US agency takes action

 “It’s obvious to me that Tesla told NHTSA to go pound sand, so what they’re about to get, they’ve earned it,” said Frank Borris, a former head of the agency’s Office of Defects Investigation who now runs a safety consulting business.

-Messages were left Wednesday seeking comment from Tesla.
+Messages were left Wednesday seeking comment from Tesla, which is based in Palo Alto, California.

 Last June, the agency opened an investigation into complaints that the giant touch screens would go dark in certain 2012 through 2018 Model S cars and 2016 through 2018 Model X Tesla vehicles.
 It upgraded the probe to an engineering analysis in November.